-14.1.
+- 14.1.
 Any grip product can be used except for the banned list available on the IPSF website.
-Please be advised that NO products are to be applied to the pole.
+Please be advised that NO products are to be applied to the Hoop.
 Grip aids may only be applied to the performer's body.
-Please refer to the IPSF website for the full, updated list.
+Please refer to the IPSF website for the full, updated list. - 14.2.
+The Hoop is not permitted to be wrapped in grip tape or any other grip aid.